Samoa Measles Outbreak – New Zealand Response

-- A team of Samoan-speaking medical professionals to provide support for the measles response and across the health sector, including psychological support for Samoan staff and affected communities.
+- Two deployments of Samoan-speaking medical professionals to provide support for the measles response and across the health sector, including psychological support for Samoan health staff and affected communities.

-- Six New Zealand Red Cross nurses, who are working with the Samoa Red Cross on the vaccination programme and measles response.
+- Seven New Zealand Red Cross nurses, who are working with the Samoa Red Cross on the vaccination programme and measles response.

-- Medical supplies, including a machine transported by an RNZAF C-130 by to support oxygen production to help meet the unprecedented demand for oxygen in Samoan hospitals, vaccination fridges (which are essential for storing vaccines), face masks, gowns, hand sanitiser, and stretcher beds.
+- Medical supplies and equipment, including items to support oxygen production for Samoan hospitals, laboratory equipment to ensure effective medical testing of measles patients, vaccination fridges which are essential for storing vaccines, as well face masks, gowns, hand sanitiser, and stretcher beds.

 - Press release 15 November: NZ medical staff and measles vaccines going to Samoa (external link)